The label attached to every Schutt football helmet reads like something off of a carton of cigarettes.

 Deibert has been a part of Berkshire Medical Center's neurology division since 2003 and started Berkshire Health System's Comprehensive Brain Injury program in 2007.

-Pittsfield attorney Bill Martin, the Berkshire Youth Football Association (BYFA) commissioner from 2007-11, said he encouraged local leagues to seek concussion training through USA Football, an NFL-endowed organization that has
+Pittsfield attorney Bill Martin, the Berkshire Youth Football Association (BYFA) commissioner from 2007-11, said he encouraged local leagues to seek concussion training through USA Football, an NFL-endowed organization that has provided support for youth leagues since 2003 but which has no true governing authority.

 "We didn't have 100 percent participation," Martin said.
 "Not every coach and every program was as committed as I would've liked.
 One of the things I hope is continuing, we were headed in the direction of making it a requirement that at least one coach [per team] has this kind of certification."